 Comment: The words such as "novel" and "inventive" from the Patents Act; and/or "new" and "original" from the Designs Act have very specific meanings, and well-defined definitions in those contexts.
-It would be inappropriate to adopt those words (with their defined terms) into Section 11D.
+It would be inappropriate to adopt those words (with their defined terms) into Section 11D of the Act.